Kodak Retina IIIc (little c)

 Infra-red shots

 On the right side of the distance index mark (9) there is a small red dot.
 You use this red dot in place of the black index mark when exposing infra-red film.
 In other wards, turn the focusing knob to bring the red dot opposite the figure for your subject distance.
-For infra-red shots you must use a suitable infra-red filter in front of the lens.
+For infra-red shots you must use a suitable infra-red filter in front of the lens. ( As of 2024 they are making IR B&W film again.)

 Double Exposures